n0t4u/DRAFMe/README.md

 ```
 ## Usage
 The only mandatory attribute is the FQDN of the domain you want to crawl.
-All the options can be diplayed with the option -h or --help
+All the options can be displayed with the option -h or --help

 ### Basic usage
 This will perform a basic crawl and will display the page routes obtained in the terminal